pionjs/pion/docs/docs/guides/typescript.md

 ## Using custom elements dynamically

-There are circumstances where you might want to use TypeScript to modify your Haunted custom element property values.
+There are circumstances where you might want to use TypeScript to modify your pion custom element property values.
 For instance:

 ```js
 const profile = document.createElement('my-app');